Financial Aid

 Quantitative - Maximum Time Frame (MAX)

-- All attempted courses, including transfer credits accepted by the institution, incompletes, periods where Academic Bankruptcy was applied, forgiven courses, and developmental courses, must be factored into the calculation for Maximum Time Frame.
-The maximum timeframe will not reset with a change of program.
+• All attempted courses, including transfer credits accepted by the institution, incompletes, periods where Academic Bankruptcy was applied, forgiven courses, and developmental courses, must be factored into the calculation for Maximum Time Frame.
+The maximum timeframe will not reset when a program is changed.
 However, students may appeal if mitigating circumstances or circumstances beyond a student’s control exist.
 Students should be aware that appeals may require supporting documentation.

-- Students who have previously graduated with a degree (associate or bachelor) will be reviewed for the maximum timeframe based on the hours attempted in the current program of study.
-Students earning three (3) or more degrees from CVCC over the maximum timeframe will lose financial aid eligibility and may appeal.
+• Students who have previously graduated with a degree (associate or bachelor's) will be reviewed for the maximum timeframe based on the hours attempted in the current program of study.
+Students who earn three (3) or more degrees from CVCC within the maximum timeframe will lose financial aid eligibility and may appeal.

 Warning Semester

-- There is no warning semester for Maximum Timeframe.
+• There is no warning semester for the Maximum Timeframe.

 SAP Calculation